arunvignesh15/DataScienceChallenge/README.md

 ## Output

-As a output, `FinalResultWithImageProcsessing` and `FinalResultWithoutImageProcsessing` keys dict will be provided.
+As an output, `FinalResultWithImageProcsessing` and `FinalResultWithoutImageProcsessing` keys dictionary will be provided.

-The `FinalResultWithImageProcsessing` results means the output from the enchanced image after the image processing.
+The `FinalResultWithImageProcsessing` results mean the output from the enhanced image after the image processing.

-The `FinalResultWithoutImageProcsessing` results means the output from the raw user uploaded image without the image processing.
+The `FinalResultWithoutImageProcsessing` results mean the output from the raw user-uploaded image without the image processing.

 _{